burgerbibliothek/glamhack26/data/README.md

 ## Table `descriptive_units`
 - The column The column `id_du` contains the numeric ID for a descriptive unit.
 - The column `id_du_name` contains another form of an ID for a descriptive unit.

+## Table `descriptive_units_places_descriptors`
+- The column The column `id_du` contains the numeric ID for a descriptive unit.
-- The column `id_descriptor` contains ...
+- The column `id_descriptor` contains the numeric ID for a place descriptor.
-- The column `role` contains ...
+- The column `role` contains further description for the relation.

 ## Table `main_descriptors_referral_descriptors`
-This table contains the relations between main descriptors and referral descriptors.
-Referral descriptors, always point to a main descriptor (e.g. "Arabergass" → "Arabergasse")
+This table contains the associations between main descriptors and referral descriptors.
+Referral descriptors, always point to a main descriptor (e.g. "Arabergass" → "Arabergasse") and are not associated with a descriptive unit.
 - The column `id_main_descriptor` contains the ID of a main descriptor.
 - The column `id_referral_descriptor` contains the ID of a referral descriptor.